General (scope, time limits)

 The applicant may request an interpreter and interviewer of a certain gender.
 The Migration Agency shall accommodate these requests if possible.
 If the interpreter is lacking the necessary skills and this becomes apparent during the interview the case worker can close the interview and rearrange for another time with a competent interpreter.
 In practice, if there is a clear problem with interpretation during the interview, then the asylum seeker and/or legal representative can point to it and have the interview discontinued.
 In that case, a competent interpreter will be engaged on the next occasion.

 It is not possible for the authorities to select interpreters sharing the same religious belief as an applicant because it is forbidden in Sweden to register a person’s faith.
 This means that the level of trust in the interpreter can vary and that sensitive issues may be avoided by the applicant.
 In the case of converts from Islam to Christianity, for instance, there is great sensitivity on this issue from the position of the applicant, who in rare cases has been interviewed by a case officer wearing a hijab.
-There is also a lack of knowledge of the relevant vocabulary amongst case officers and interpreters which has been noted by the authorities and is currently being addressed through an initiative of the Christian Council of Sweden in cooperation with professionals.
+There is also a lack of knowledge of the relevant vocabulary amongst case officers and interpreters which has been noted by the authorities.
 Occasionally, interpreters request to be relieved of their task because the case concerns a convert from Islam.
 In the area of LGBTQI applications, the Migration Agency has arranged seminars for interpreters to standardise terminology but the need for terminological support has not yet been addressed regarding religion-based claims.